gilch/hissp/README.md

 Feature creep belongs in external libraries, not in the compiler proper.
-If you strip out the documentation and blank lines, The `hissp` package only has around 1100 lines of actual code left over.
+If you strip out the documentation and blank lines, the entire `hissp` package only has around 1350 lines of source code left over.

 Hissp compiles to an unpythonic *functional subset* of Python.
 This subset has a direct and easy-to-understand correspondence to the Hissp code,